Work together, no matter where the team’s location is.

 Another challenge in managing employees who are working remotely is— cultural differences.
 As per Deloitte, 87 percent of organizations cite culture and engagement as one of their top challenges, and 50 percent call the problem “very important.”

 Remote working allows for an incredible amount of freedom.
 But this might harm delivery times and quality.
-This is one of the most significant challenges as there is a lack of visibility and control.
+It is one of the most significant challenges as there is a lack of visibility and control.

 6. Regular One-On-One